-There is shortage a mental health nurses in the UK, and whilst this can be challenging, it means that 98% of our recent graduates were able to secure graduate employment or go onto further study (DLHE 2017).
+A shortage of mental health nurses in the UK means many of our recent graduates with nursing qualifications were able to secure graduate employment or go onto further study (DLHE 2017).

 In year one you will cover the main scientific and biological underpinnings of mental health nursing such as anatomy and physiology and core communication skills.
 You will also have your first placement experience, for which you will be fully supported and prepared.
 You will be introduced to the fundamentals of mental health and wellbeing and consolidate your development through the Expansive Learning module which is designed to put your professional learning in a personal and social context.